Your Complete Guide to SSL/TLS and HTTPS

 Option 1: Install the Really Simple SSL Plugin

-Really Simple SSL is a plugin that lives up to its name.
-It will perform the entire installation and activation process for you.
-All you need is an SSL/TLS certificate, and this plugin handles pretty much everything else.
+The plugin will perform the entire installation and activation process for you.
+All you need is an SSL/TLS certificate, and the tool handles pretty much everything else.

 If your site already has a connected SSL/TLS certificate, you will see the option Go ahead, activate SSL!
 If you click on that button, the plugin will install and activate your certificate.

-However, if you have not added SSL/TLS via your web host, you’ll see a message informing you of that fact.
+However, if you haven’t added SSL/TLS via your web host, you’ll see a message informing you of that fact.
 You will need to return to your host’s dashboard or control panel, and follow their specific guidelines for adding your certificate.

-Once you’ve done that, you can return to your WordPress dashboard and activate your SSL/TLS certificate as described above.
+Once you’ve done that, you can return to your WordPress dashboard and activate your SSL/TLS certificate:

 Option 2: Use the DreamHost Control Panel

 We’ve already shown you how DreamHost makes it easy to purchase and activate an SSL/TLS certificate from your control panel.
 You can use a similar process to add a third-party certificate.